meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Follow up exercises

-Here are three follow up exercises you can do to test out your QuickCheck-fu!
+Here are three follow up exercises you can do to expand your understanding of `quickcheck-state-machine` and SPBT!

 ### Novice